 3. Have a thick skin.

-But…if you want my advice, it won’t do to pretend that you’re too good for it all, or to protest it.
+But…if you want my advice, it won’t do to protest it or pretend that you’re too good for it all.
 That goes sideways fast.
 You’ll be seen as prudish, holier-than-thou, and dismissed accordingly.
 They’ll ask, “It’s the military.
 What were you expecting?”
 And you won’t have a good answer.
 You’re gonna see stuff.
 There’s really no way around that.

 Instead, have a thick skin, one that allows no objectionable stuff in, but also makes no sound as it bounces off.
 This is possible.
-I’m not sure whether “desensitization” is the right word or not, but I personally believe there’s a lot to be said for the Christian’s ability to prosper in such an environment.
-There’s no light in the room a candle won’t enter.
+I’m not sure whether “desensitization” is the right word, but there’s a lot to be said for the Christian’s ability to prosper quietly in such an environment.
+There’s no light in the room that a candle refuses to enter.

-4. Appreciate the good bosses more than the bad ones.
+4. Appreciate the good bosses over the bad.

-The memory that really chafes at me today is letting my attitude get dragged down over the two or three bad bosses I dealt with, while under-appreciating the support of the dozen good ones.
+The memory that really chafes at me today is letting my attitude get dragged down over two or three difficult sergeants I dealt with, while under-appreciating the support of the others.
 They were some great bosses.
 They believed in me.
 And life has since taught me that many people end up with a much, much worse ratio.
-But when we let our minds fixate on the bad, it can inflate and dwarf the good.
+But when we let our minds fixate on the bad, it can inflate the bad and dwarf the good.
 Basic psychology.

-Follow all lawful orders, no matter how inconvenient.
+Don’t let it happen.
+Follow lawful orders, no matter how inconvenient.
 Learn the right way to complain (and do it after you’ve obeyed).
-Don’t play the good bosses off the bad ones.
-Show your gratitude for the good ones by working hard for them and rewarding their trust.
+Don’t play the good bosses off the bad.
+Show gratitude to the good ones; reward their trust.
 And if it helps, remember that everyone’s got a boss themselves who’s breathing down their necks.
-There’s always a bigger fish.
+Always a bigger fish.